rasinmuhammed/bim-graph/README.md

 # BIM-Graph

-A self-healing RAG pipeline for querying Building Information Modeling (BIM) data — specifically IFC files.
+A RAG pipeline for querying Building Information Modeling (BIM) data — specifically IFC files.
 It started as an experiment to prove that standard chunked-text RAG is the wrong approach for spatial data, and turned into a full agentic system with a graph database at its core.

 The short version: ask it "What HVAC equipment is on Level 2?" and it will go find the exact answer using Neo4j, cross-check it, and fall back to deterministic IFC AST traversal if anything looks wrong.